Kunming Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-China does not offer a standard eVisa system for most travelers
+China does not currently offer a standard tourist eVisa for most nationalities.
+Visa applications are typically paper-based.

 Arrival Process